-If your kids go crazy for dinosaurs – and really, what kid doesn't? – then a visit to La Brea Tar Pits is sure to be the highlight of their trip.
-Although the pits look like the set of a cheesy PG movie, hot tar has been bubbling from the earth at this spot along Museum Row (just east of Beverly Hills) for about 40,000 years.
-And from the gooiest part of L.A., about 100 tons of Ice Age fossils, representing between 400 and 600 different species, have been discovered.
-The adjoining Page Museum houses many of the artifacts that were found at the tar pits; consequently, it is home to one of the largest collections of Ice Age fossils in the world.
+If your kids go crazy for dinosaurs – and really, what kid doesn't? – then a visit to La Brea Tar Pits & Museum is sure to be the highlight of their trip.
+Although the pits look like the set of a cheesy PG movie, hot tar has been bubbling from the earth at this spot along Museum Row in the Miracle Mile for about 40,000 years.
+And from the gooiest part of LA, more than 1 million bones from 600-plus species have been discovered.
+The adjoining museum houses many of the artifacts found at the tar pits; consequently, it is home to one of the largest collections of Ice Age fossils in the world.

 You can check out the tar pits completely free of charge, but museum ticket start at $12 for adults; reduced entry fees are available for children, students, members of the military and seniors.
 All tickets include tours of property facilities like the fossil lab, lake pit and observation pit.
 Complimentary admission is offered on the first Tuesday of every month (excluding July and August) and on every Tuesday in September, but ticket lines on these days are long, so consider reserving your pass online before you arrive.
 Even if you have to pay to visit, most visitors agree that the exhibits are well worth perusing.

 La Brea Tar Pits & Museum sits next to the Los Angeles County Museum of Art is open from 9:30 a.m. to 5 p.m. every day except Independence Day, Thanksgiving Day, Christmas Day and New Year's Day.
 In addition to the museum's exhibits, all ticketholders have access to restrooms and a gift shop, plus on-site parking for $12 per vehicle.
 The No. 20 bus also stops by the property.
 Check out the La Brea Tar Pits & Museum website to learn more.